 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
 The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
 Please double-check these texts in advance before using in public.

-UHBוַאֲנִי־בַ֭עַר וְלֹ֣א אֵדָ֑ע בְּ֝הֵמ֗וֹת הָיִ֥יתִי עִמָּֽךְ׃
+UHB וַאֲנִי־בַ֭עַר וְלֹ֣א אֵדָ֑ע בְּ֝הֵמ֗וֹת הָיִ֥יתִי עִמָּֽךְ׃ ‡

-(vaʼₐnī-ⱱaˊar vəloʼ ʼēdāˊ bəhēmōt hāyiytī ˊimmāk.)
+(vaʼₐnī-ⱱaˊar vəloʼ ʼēdāˊ bəhēmōt hāyitī ˊimmāk.)

-Key: yellow:verbs, red:negative.
+Key: khaki:verbs, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT I was ignorant and lacked insight;
+ULT I was stupid and I was not knowing;

-⇔ I was like a senseless animal before you.
+⇔ I was an animal with you.

-UST I was stupid and ignorant,
+UST I was stupid and ignorant;

 BSB I was senseless and ignorant;